Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 But what can you do?

-Um Bills, Mo, we got both of them in the house, guys, by the way.
+We got both of them in the house, guys, by the way.

-So he was, you know, because um obviously as you guys know, well, I don't know if you guys know, but you have different profiles on Streamlabs, so we have to update the Fed React's profile, so that's what he was doing.
+So he was, you know, because obviously, as you guys know, well, I don't know if you guys know, but you have different profiles on Streamlabs.

-Um am I right?
+Am I right?

 I don't know, Bills.

-No, that's you hit it on exactly that combined update it real quick.
+No, that's you hit it on exactly.

-Yeah, so um, because Mo's been running the Fed Reacts, and as you guys know, it's not as smooth as when Bills does it, so you know it is what it is.
+Yeah, so because Mo's been running the Fed Reacts, and as you guys know, it's not as smooth as when Bills does it.

-Um they say in the chat that you look like a rapper.
+Bills, they say in the chat that you look like a rapper.

 How do you feel about that?

-Uh uh I do music for a living, so they're pretty accurate.
+I do music for a living, so they're pretty accurate.

 I'll take it.

-Uh and then uh Mo, what are your thoughts on this?
+And then, Mo, what are your thoughts on this?

-Because obviously this is a WWE case.
+Because obviously, this is a WWE case.

-Chris Benoit is one of the biggest reasons when I um reference how forgiving the wrestling community can be.
+Chris Benoit is one of the biggest reasons when I reference how forgiving the wrestling community can be.

 There's another half, especially deep within the wrestling industry and different companies and promotions that will all agree that like this is a taboo name to speak.

-He's we're talking about one of the most canceled taboo names in the wrestling industry because of you know what he did, and you know, we're about to see all the details.
+We're talking about one of the most canceled taboo names in the wrestling industry because of what he did.

 I'm interested in seeing this, especially when Myron had first started Fed Reacts.

-One of the Chris Benoit was one of the first things that came to mind.
+Chris Benoit was one of the first things that came to mind.

 I said, I would love to see him cover this.